Arrow-air/project-quiver/task-grant-bounty/Dev-Kit/Obstacle-Avoidance.md

 The selected lookahead distance represents a balance between reaction time and environmental density.
 Testing has shown that excessive lookahead values in cluttered environments may lead to delayed or overly aggressive avoidance behavior.

----

-## Obstacle Margin Configuration
+### Obstacle Margin Configuration

 - `OA_MARGIN_MAX = 4 m`

 The obstacle margin defines the minimum clearance maintained between the aircraft and detected obstacles.
-In the current configuration, this value is intentionally set relatively low to allow escape and maneuverability within tree-dense environments where larger margins may prevent feasible path planning.
+This value is intentionally set relatively low to allow escape and maneuverability within tree-dense environments where larger margins may prevent feasible path planning.

 This margin setting is appropriate for:
 - Low to moderate ground speeds
 - Close-proximity navigation
 - Controlled test environments with trained operators

-For higher-speed autonomous missions, an increased margin may be required to account for:
-- Vehicle inertia and braking distance
-- Sensor latency and update rates
+For higher-speed autonomous missions, an increased margin may be required to account for vehicle inertia and braking distance, sensor latency and update rates, and accumulated navigation uncertainty.
-- Accumulated navigation uncertainty

 Dynamic margin scaling as a function of ground speed is under investigation as a future enhancement to expand the safe operational envelope.

----

 ## Current Limitations and Development Status